 We're the proud recipients of both the 2019 Webby Award for best writing and the 2019 Lovie Award for best writing.
 Our writing also won two Medical Journalist Association Awards in 2021 while another piece was highly commended by the judges.

 Who’s who at BBC Future:

-Associate editor Stephen Dowling looks after the site’s space, aviation, transport and design coverage, and is also interested in geopolitics, disease and ocean science.
+Deputy editor Stephen Dowling manages the site day to day.
+He particularly looks after the site’s space, aviation, transport and design coverage, and is also interested in geopolitics, disease and ocean science.
 He is @kosmofoto on Twitter.

 Picture editor for BBC Future and BBC Culture, Javier Hirschfeld oversees the site's visuals, including photography and illustrations.
 He’s interested in the power of representation, visual history, politics, consumerism and sustainability, gender and art.
 He is at @j_hirschfeld_m on Twitter.

 Social media producer for BBC Future and BBC Culture, Amy Charles looks after Future’s Facebook, Twitter and Instagram, as well as the Facebook group Future Woman.
 She’s particularly interested in health, psychology, sociology, gender, infrastructure and design.
 You can find her at @amycharles on Twitter.